Death and funeral of Mikhail Gorbachev: Political reaction

 Russian president Vladimir Putin expressed his "deepest condolences" over the death of Gorbachev, and announced that he would send a telegram of condolence to his family and friends.
 Naina Yeltsina, widow of former Russian president Boris Yeltsin, said that Gorbachev "sincerely wanted to change the Soviet system" and transform the USSR into a "free and peaceful state".
-Russian Prime Minister Mikhail Mishustin called Gorbachev "a brilliant statesman".
+Russian prime minister Mikhail Mishustin called Gorbachev "a brilliant statesman".

-State Duma deputy Vitaly Milonov (United Russia) was less positive in his outlook of Gorbachev, arguing that Gorbachev was "worse than Hitler for Russia".
-Gennady Zyuganov, General Secretary of the Communist Party of the Russian Federation, told TASS that Gorbachev was a leader whose rule brought “absolute sadness, misfortune and problems” for “all the peoples of our country”.
+State Duma deputy Vitaly Milonov (United Russia) argued that Gorbachev was "worse than Hitler for Russia".
+Gennady Zyuganov, General Secretary of the Communist Party of the Russian Federation, told TASS that Gorbachev was a leader whose rule brought "absolute sadness, misfortune and problems" for "all the peoples of our country".

 Wider reaction

 Although Gorbachev was mourned in the Western world, reactions to his death within Russia were less positive.
 Reporting on Gorbachev's death, Russian media had little to say regarding his death; Russian tabloid newspaper Komsomolskaya Pravda stated that Gorbachev had "changed the world too irreversibly for his ideological opponents".

 Russian opposition leader Alexei Navalny, in a series of tweets, offered his condolences to Gorbachev's family and friends, stating that Gorbachev's legacy would be "evaluated far more favorably by posterity than by contemporaries".
 Navalny's ally, Lyubov Sobol, offered a similar sentiment, stating that the dissolution of the Soviet Union was an inevitability and "the role of Gorbachev in history in Russia will still be appreciated".
-Liberal journalist Dmitry Muratov, editor of the banned opposition newspaper Novaya Gazeta, wrote in an article that Gorbachev gave Russians “thirty years of peace without a threat of a global nuclear war”.
+Liberal journalist and a close friend of Gorbachev's Dmitry Muratov, editor of the banned opposition newspaper Novaya Gazeta, wrote in an article that Gorbachev gave Russians "thirty years of peace without a threat of a global nuclear war".
 Similar thoughts were echoed by Alexei Venediktov, editor of the banned Echo of Moscow radio station.

-Russian former chief rabbi Pinchas Goldschmid praised Gorbachev for lifting travel restrictions on Soviet citizens, arguing that "three million Soviet Jews owe him their freedom".
+Russian former chief rabbi Pinchas Goldschmidt praised Gorbachev for lifting travel restrictions on Soviet citizens, arguing that "three million Soviet Jews owe him their freedom".